nyu-software-engineering/specification-phase-exercise/instructions.md

 By using the clickable prototype, a non-technical person who is not closely involved with the project should be able to understand what the application is and how it works.
 Nothing should be left to the imagination.

 Place a link to the published clickable prototype in the `README.md` file in the appropriate place.
 The link must not require a user to log in to view the prototype.

+## Stakeholder demo

+You may be asked to present your work during class on the exercise due date.
+Presentations should consist of a very brief explanation of the project concept and a demonstration of the clickable prototype.
+The entire presentation should be well organized to clearly show the core functionality of the app and should last no more than 5 minutes.

 ## Submit your work